CIRCT

 Syntax:

 Samples the current value of a declaration.
-This is a helper to capture the exact point at which declarations that can be targeted by assignments are read.
+This is a helper to capture the exact point at which declarations that can be targeted by all possible expressions are read.
+It’s similar to llvm.load.

 Operands: